GrammaticalFramework/comp-syntax-gu-mlt/lab1/README.md

 ## Chapter 1: explore the parallel UD treebank (PUD)

-1. Go to https://universaldependencies.org/ and download Version 2.7 treebanks
+1. Go to https://universaldependencies.org/ and download Version 2.7+ treebanks
-2. Look up the Parallel UD treebanks for those 19 languages that have it.
-They are named e.g. UD_English-PUD/
+2. Look up the Parallel UD treebanks for those 21 languages that have it.
+They are named e.g. `UD_English-PUD/`
 3. Select a language to compare with English.
 4. Make statistics about the frequencies of POS tags and dependency labels in your language compared with English: find the top-20 tags/labels and their number of occurrences.
   What does this tell you about the language?
-  (This can be done with shell or Python programming or with the gf-ud tool.)
+  (This can be done with shell or Python programming or with the gf-ud tool, which is available on the eduserv server.
+In Python, you can for example use the [conllu library](https://github.com/EmilStenstrom/conllu))
 5. Convert the following four trees from CoNLL format to graphical trees by hand, on paper.
 - a short English tree (5-10 words, of your choice) and its translation.